Dissecting Quantum Phase Transition in the Transverse Ising Model: Analogue of Phase Transition

-From the above observations, one can clearly see why and how happens the QPT: for $J = 0$ or small $J$ at a given transverse field, various patterns exist and the directions of spins are random, the system is in the paramagnetic phase; as $J$ increases, the order is built gradually by firstly removing the kinks through building the in-phase state of intersites, thus merging the domains, which can be seen from the inset in Fig. \ref{fig3} (a1).
-The energy contribution of the patterns $\lambda_{2,3}$ increase at the beginning and then decrease, and the decrease of the energy contribution of the patterns $\lambda_{4,5}$ is not so rapid in comparsion to that of the patterns $\lambda_{6,7}$ and $\lambda_8$, where the latter has more domains and kinks and their energy contributions decrease directly in a monotonic way.
-By the same reason, the domains and kinks involved in the patterns $\lambda_{4,5}$ and $\lambda_{2,3}$ are also further merged or removed by further increasing $J$ up to the $J_c$, and thus marking the finishing of the phase transition.
-It is more interesting to check the behavior of the pattern $\lambda_9$, which has a character of in-phase of intersites, but within site the two operators of $i\hat{\sigma}^y_i$ and $\hat{\sigma}^z_i$ are out-of-phase.
-It is noticed that after the phases of intersites have been built up, namely, the long-range order forms, the in-phase in each site just begins to form gradually and it lasts in a large interacting strength range, as shown in the inset of Fig. \ref{fig3} (a1) marked by green line.
-It is the essential role played by quantum fluctuations, uncovered quantitatively for the first time by identifying explicitly the corresponding pattern.
+From the above observations, one can clearly see how the long-range order builds in the process of phase transition.
+In the small $J$ regime, all patterns in the $\lambda_n<0$ group exist.
+These patterns have different domain structures, thus the direction of spins is random.
+As a result, the system is in the paramagnetic phase.
+As $J$ increases, the energy contributions of certain patterns such as the pattern $\lambda_{2,3}$ for $L = 6, 8$ and the newly added patterns $\lambda_{4,5}$ for $L = 10, 12$ increase at the beginning and then decrease.
+Other patterns decrease in a monotonic way, in which the decrease of patterns with less domains is not so rapid in comparison to that of patterns with more domains.
+This indicates that the patterns with more domains are removed from the system first and then those with fewer domains are removed.
+After finishing the analogue of phase transition, the system is mainly left with the pattern $\lambda_1$ which has a single-domain structure.
+Naturally, the system is in the analogue of ferromagnetic phase.
+In addition, it is interesting to check the behavior of the pattern $\lambda_{L+1}$ in the $\lambda_n>0$ group, which has a character of in-phase of inter-sites, but in the intra-sites the two operators of $i\hat{\sigma}^y_i$ and $\hat{\sigma}^z_i$ are out-of-phase.
+It is noticed that after the phases of inter-sites have been built up, namely, the analogue of long-range order forms, the in-phase in each site just begins to form gradually and it lasts in a large interacting strength range, as shown in Fig. \ref{fig6} (a2), (b2), (c2) and (d2) marked by the green line.
+This is exactly the process of building the long-range order during the phase transition.
+It should point out that the pattern $\lambda_{L+1}$ plays the role of quantum fluctuations, which is uncovered quantitatively for the first time by identifying explicitly the corresponding pattern.